Asphalt Driveway Edging for Clean, Long-Lasting Pavement

 Asphalt driveway edging refers to any material used to border the perimeter of an asphalt surface.
 Edging an asphalt driveway involves lining the outside edges with a contained barrier to prevent the asphalt paving from spilling over onto surrounding landscaped areas.
 This is important regardless of the materials used1 There are different types of asphalt used for different reasons and conditions.
 Yet, edging is still important for quality, long-lasting driveways irrespective of the material.

 It is important to properly edge an asphalt driveway to prolong its lifespan.
 Edging creates a defined edge that contains the asphalt, keeping it from overflowing in uneven, broken patches over time.
-This helps the driveway retain its shape, durability, and appearance.
+This helps the driveway retain its shape , durability, and appearance.
 It also protects nearby plants and grasses by preventing the asphalt from encroaching onto lawn and garden spaces.

 By maintaining its structure and uniformity, driveway edging increases curb appeal to enhance the property’s value and reputation.
 Any asphalt paving projects should involve edging for the biggest short- and long-term benefit.

-how to edge an asphalt driveway
+A poster that says how to edge an asphalt driveway

 How To Edge An Asphalt Driveway